MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

     - All the data used by the hierarchy is exported, not simply the data used for the current drill level for the visual.
 For example, we had drilled down to the city level, but our export includes country data as well.

+    - Our exported data is aggregated.
+We get a total, one row, for each city.

-    - If you applied filters to the visualization, the exported data will export as filtered.
+    - Since we applied filters to the visualization, the exported data will export as filtered.
 Notice that the first row displays **Applied filters: City is not Atlanta, GA**.

 ### Export ***underlying*** data

 Select this option if you want to see the data in the visual ***and*** additional data from the dataset (see chart below for details).
 If your visualization has an aggregate, selecting **Underlying data** removes the aggregate.
 In this example, the Excel export shows one row for every single City row in our dataset and the discount percent for that single entry.
-Power BI flattens the data.
-It doesn't aggregate it.
+Power BI flattens the data, it doesn't aggregate it.

 When you select **Export**, Power BI exports the data to an *.xlsx* file and your browser prompts you to save the file.
 Once saved, open the file in Excel.